Sculk-Sensor/Doomsday/README.md

 # Doomsday
-## An "modpack" type plugin that combines a large number of functions.
+ An "modpack" type plugin that combines a large number of functions.
 The main gameplay is a expanded survival mode.
+## UNDER DEVELOPMENT.